PlanTL-GOB-ES/EHR-TTS/README.md

 ## Prerequisites
 -------------

-This software requires to HeidelTime.
+This software requires HeidelTime.
 The grammar has been tested with version 2.2.1 and it should work with more recent versions.
 HeidelTime is licensed  under the GNU General Public License (Version 3).
 You can download it from the following website: